uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before class Tuesday, October 7, 2014

-In one paragraph, describe your target audience and other stakeholders for your design.
+In one paragraph, describe the people who might use your design and other stakeholders for your design.
-Describe the particular contextual inquiry participants you plan to pursue, including some details of their background and the environment where you will observe their practice.
+Describe the particular contextual inquiry participants you plan to pursue, including some details of their background and the environment where you will observe their current practices.
-Give enough details to convince us that you can actually find and interview your target clients in the next week.
+Give enough details to convince us that you can actually find and interview your target participants in the next week.

-For example, your target audience should not be "doctors" but instead a specific group of doctors (e.g., Family Practitioners in the UW Roosevelt Clinic).
+For example, your target participants should not be "doctors" but instead a specific group of doctors (e.g., Family Practitioners in the UW Roosevelt Clinic).
-If gaining access to the target audience is non-trivial (e.g., as with busy doctors), describe the steps you have taken to gain access and your plans if unable to gain access.
+If gaining access to the target participants is non-trivial (e.g., as with busy doctors), describe the steps you have taken to gain access and your plans to recover if you are unable to gain access.
 Indicate when you will be conducting your three inquiries, being as specific as possible.

-In another paragraph, describe how you will interact with your target audience and your role as the "apprentice".
+In another paragraph, describe how you will interact with your participants and your role as the "apprentice".

 - Will you be observing their current behaviors?
 - Will you be interviewing them about recent behaviors?